Sign In / Sign Out

 - Map and Locations

-The doctoral program in community resources and development is a theoretically grounded, research-intensive degree program designed to prepare graduates for research-oriented careers in higher education, governmental agencies, nonprofit organizations and private-sector businesses.
-The program is based on the concept of building sustainable and healthy communities as the unifying principle in the established focus areas of:
+The PhD in community resources and development is a research-intensive doctoral degree program grounded in theory and designed to prepare graduates for research-oriented careers in higher education, governmental agencies, nonprofit organizations and private-sector businesses.
+The program is based on the concept of building sustainable and healthy communities as the unifying principle in the established focus areas of community studies, nonprofit leadership and management, parks, recreation and leisure, and tourism development and management.

 Required Core (24 credit hours)